eyeofchaos/eocjsNewsticker/README.md

 5. Example

-Here is a working <a href="https://nightside.de/eoc-newsticker/example.html">eocNewsticker example</a>.
+Here is a working <a href="https://nightside.de/eoc-newsticker/example.html" target="blank">eocNewsticker example</a>.

 ## License